paulaheupel/SynDiff/README.md

 ninja
 python3.x-dev (apt install, x should match your python3 version, ex: 3.8)
 ```

-Can be installed via
+Slightly different but (also with newer python versions) functioning requirements can be installed via
 ```
-!pip install -r /SynDiff/requirements.txt
+pip install -r /SynDiff/requirements.txt
 ```